eksctl-io/eksctl/userdocs/src/usage/nodegroup-with-custom-subnet.md

 ## Why

 Should the cluster run out of pre-configured IPs, it's possible to resize the existing VPC with a new CIDR to add a new subnet to it.
-To see how to do that, read this guid on AWS [Extending VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize).
+To see how to do that, read this guide on AWS [Extending VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize).

 ### TL;DR